-What makes a Consultant Law Society Clinical Negligence Panels Specialist different from other lawyers?
-Well, typically a freelance Consultant Lawyer does not work for huge city centre multiple discipline firm with hundreds of paralegals, secretary's and admin staff.
+What makes a Law Society Clinical Negligence Panel Member different from other lawyers?
+Well, typically a freelance Consultant Lawyer on the law med panel does not work for huge city centre multiple discipline firm with hundreds of paralegals, secretary's and admin staff.
 They do not have a human resource department, a marketing department, a payroll department or a company accountant.
 They are self employed Consultant Medical Lawyers, they don't work on personal injury claims or umpteen other things, they genuinely are real specialists with low overheads and first class reputations.
 They forge alliances with strong firms that allow them to focus on highly complex and high value Medical, Surgical and Dental Claims.

 "Not the first Solicitor I spoke too, however, the first one that knew what a midline episiotomy was and when it should be performed.."

 "It was such a relief talking to someone who actually understood the situation I was in and the treatment I should have received, It gave me confidence and helped me to get to grips with the statement.."